-What happens next can make or break your entire view of the brand.
+What happens next can make or break the way customers view your brand.

-Here’s a real-world example: some time ago, I ordered some dice from a top-tier, well-known brand that tends to be the go-to for a lot of people.
-A number of my friends had purchased from them and had great results, so I opted for them too.
+Here’s a real-world example: some time ago, I ordered something from a top-tier, well-known brand that tends to be the go-to for a lot of people.
+A number of my friends made the same purchase and had great results, so I opted for them too.

 I expected about a month’s wait before my order would arrive.
 Three months later, I reached out to support to ask what was up.

-The representative I spoke with was rude and dismissive, giving me an answer that boiled down to “we’re the top brand in our sector, we know what we’re doing, tough luck.”
+The representative I spoke with was rude and dismissive, giving me an answer that boiled down to “we’re the top brand in our sector and we know what we’re doing.
+Tough luck.”

 Before interacting with support, I was entirely on board with the brand.
 Now, I discourage anyone who asks me from ordering from them.

-Takeaway: Your support team are a huge part of your customer retention, and play heavily into your brand identity as well.
+Takeaway: Your support team is a huge part of your customer experience, and the quality of support plays heavily into your brand identity.
 You don’t want anyone saying “well their products are great but their support is terrible”.
 That sort of negative word gets around and can be very difficult to bounce back from.

 4. Social Media is Major

 In today’s B2B world, brands have a real voice.
-Social media is top notch when it comes to building your brand image, and it’s just as important for B2B as for B2C.
+Social media is important when it comes to building your brand image, and it’s just as important for B2B as it is for B2C.

 From a pure lead-generation standpoint, your target audience spends time on social media, so why shouldn’t you?